memhak/cmpe250/README.md

 A discrete event simulation, including task-scheduling for CPU

 ## Graph-Longest Path
-Solves the minimum time need to solve a squence of CPU works, which are related prerequisitively one another.
+Computes the minimum time need to solve a squence of CPU works, which are related prerequisitively one another.
 Representation is based on graph theory and solution is found by finding the longest path in the graph

 ## Graph-Kruskal
 Using Kruskal's algorithm, finds the minimum weighted edge between two vertices such that both would lie on disjoint sets after cutting this edge